R00tB33rMan/Indium/README.md

 Indium's impact on performance should be negligible, however mods that use the Fabric Rendering API could themselves impact performance.
 Indium will not provide a performance benefit over using only Sodium.

 ## Is Indium a replacement for Sodium?
-No, Indium is an addon mod for Sodium - you must use both mods together to get Fabric Rendering API support with Sodium's rendering optimisations.
+No, Indium is an addon mod for Sodium - you must use both mods together to get Fabric Rendering API support with Sodium's rendering optimizations.

 ## Do I need Indium if I don't use Sodium?
 No, Indigo (not In*dium*) is provided as part of Fabric API as the reference implementation of the Fabric Rendering API.
 Indigo disables itself when Sodium is installed.